xtendui/xtendui/src/gatsby/markdown/core/link/index.md

 ##Usage

-On links or buttons use `.link--underline` or `.link--none` to add or remove `text-decoration: underline;`.
+On links or buttons use `.link-underline` or `.link-none` to add or remove `text-decoration: underline;`.

 <demo>